 For more than 15 years, Reynolds Restoration Services has been helping home and business owners tackle tough mold and mildew issues.
 Our team of mold remediation specialists has the proper tools and training to find, remove, and help prevent mold and mildew growth.
 If you’ve discovered mildew or mold growing in your home or office, reach out today to get the odor and mold removal process started.

-Reynolds Restoration Services is the premier emergency restoration services company in the Mid-Atlantic region.
+Reynolds Restoration Services is the premier emergency restoration services company in the Mid-Atlantic region including Harrisburg, PA, Philadelphia, PA, and the Baltimore/DC Metro area.
 We respond to fire, storm, flood, water, and mold damage emergencies 24/7.
 While we hope you don’t need our services, we are here if you do.